 Towards an Anti-Racist Classroom

 Developed with significant contributions from young people at Pupil Power, our two-part online training for teachers and school staff is a first step to tackling the complex reality around racism.
 It explores how racism is deeply and systemically embedded in our societies and what action can be taken to counter it in schools.
 We begin by exploring the history of racism and how it continues to manifest in our world and go on to build resilience to hold uncomfortable but necessary conversations in order to take action.
-It is important to emphasise that the purpose of these twilights is to trigger conversation and provoke action and that schools would need to do further work, including investing more time, to genuinely achieve change.

 Part One: Teaching about Racism